Materials management: Digital tools for materials management in construction

-It is very common to use digital tools for materials management in capital projects.
-Materials requirement planning systems and procurement systems are well-liked in the industry.
-Minimizing procurement costs through comparing bids is an essential part of reducing projects costs.
-Computer-based systems are an excellent tool during the purchasing process, because equipment specification, supplier selection, delivery time guarantees, shipping fees and multiple other aspects of procurements can be automatically compared on one platform.
+Digital tools are used for materials management in capital projects.
+Materials requirement planning systems and procurement systems are used in the industry.
+Procurement cost reduction through bid comparison bids is part of project cost management.
+Computer-based systems are used during the purchasing process to compare equipment specifications, supplier selection, delivery time guarantees, shipping fees and other procurements-related factors on a single platform.

 Material deliveries from the supplier to the construction site can be tracked using various tools.
 For example, project freight forwards will typically have precise information on containers and deliveries sent to the construction site, but typically their systems lack insight into the specific materials and components within those deliveries.
 Details on packing lists will be attached to the packages in the delivery and they will typically be sent to the purchaser via email.
 Other ways of tracking deliveries include RFID-tagging packages or components.
 The downfall with this method is that suppliers or purchasers have to invest in RFID-tags.
 Common materials data-bases for the project network can also be implemented to share data on material deliveries.

 Once the materials arrive at the construction site, receipt processes for the goods should be followed.
 The storage locations should be recorded, so that individual components are easy to locate as construction sites.
 Inventory of the goods should also be monitored (when goods are taken for assembly).
 Storing procured materials appropriately is crucial for saving costs.
 For example, if electronical equipment is procured and delivered to the construction site in one lot to save costs on multiple delivery fees, the electrical equipment that is not needed for assembly immediately has to be stored in water-proof locations.
 Digital tools can be used to plan for incoming deliveries and how to store them.
 The need for digital tools is furthermore highlighted, if materials are stored for example in contractor warehouses rather than the construction site.
 This way all project parties will know, where goods can be located.